nicodewet/gambler/README.md

 memory the app may require.

 All of the above said, In terms of the actual backend implementation, I would talk to the client about their roadmaps and internal preferences before choosing a language.
-Changes are high that I would choose the client's primary language and  frameworks if they decision was left to me.
+Chances are high that I would choose the client's primary language and frameworks if they decision was left to me.
 If the client had plans to use a language that is not heavily used in say Wellington or New Zealand then I may urge them to reconsider.

 I have no strong feelings about the front-end language and framework(s) but would hope for one that has great testing